Help us improve your experience.

 View the forwarding information base (FIB) data associated with the WAN Edge device.

-Enter the network, IP, protocol (all required) and destination port (optional).
-Then click Show FIB.
+Enter the network, destination IP, protocol (all required), and destination port (optional).
+Then click Lookup.

-FIB By Application Enter the application (required) and other optional information. .
+FIB By Application Select the application (required), VRF (optional), and Prefix (optional).
 Then click Show FIB.

 OSPF Database Click Show Database.
-Optionally, to narrow down the results, first select a Self Originate option and enter a VRF.
+To narrow down the results, you can optionally select a Self Originate option of True and enter a VRF.

-You'll see area, LSA, and routingdetails for each VRF.
+You'll see Area ID, LSA Type, and routing details for each VRF.

 Interfaces Click Show Interfaces.
 Optionally, to narrow down the results, first enter a VRF.